Royal family website notes Meghan's 'proud feminist' credentials

 Fireworks lit up the sky as guests, including the tennis star Serena Williams and the Bollywood actress Priyanka Chopra, celebrated alongside members of the Royal Family.

-For the evening reception, Meghan changed from her boat-neck Givenchy wedding gown into a bespoke, lily-white Stella McCartney high-necked dress.
-She also wore an emerald-cut aquamarine ring that once belonged to Harry's mother, the late Diana, Princess of Wales.
+For the evening reception, Meghan changed into a bespoke, lily-white Stella McCartney high-necked dress.
+She wore an emerald-cut aquamarine ring that once belonged to Harry's mother, the late Diana, Princess of Wales.
 Harry switched into black tie after wearing military dress for the ceremony.

+All 600 guests were invited to an afternoon reception, hosted by the Queen at Windsor Castle's St. George's Hall.
+They heard Elton John -- who was a friend of the late Princess Diana and played at her funeral -- perform three songs, while Harry's best man, Prince William, acted as compere.

+Rather than a conventional sit-down meal, guests were served canapes featuring langoustines and asparagus and "bowl food" that can be eaten standing up.
+A famously non-traditional, lemon-and-elderflower sponge cake chosen by Harry and Meghan was cut and served.

-Harry drove Meghan from Windsor Castle to Frogmore House in a vintage Jaguar E-Type Concept Zero.
-It was originally built in 1968 but has recently been converted to electric power.
+Then, Harry drove Meghan from Windsor Castle to Frogmore House in a Jaguar E-Type Concept Zero -- a vintage E-Type, originally built in 1968, converted to run on electric power.
 It bore the number plate E19 05 18 -- the date of the wedding.

-Few details were released about the later party, but some of the celebrity invitees, including Williams, shared pictures of their own outfit changes on Instagram.
-CNN's Max Foster had said it was likely to go late into the night.
-"You know, Harry's a bit of a party animal.
-We know that."

-Markle is also understood to have made a speech at the party -- another break with tradition in what was a royal wedding like no other.
+In another break with tradition, Meghan is understood to have made a speech at the evening party.

-The afternoon reception was hosted by the Queen at Windsor Castle's St. George's Hall.
-The 600 guests who attended the wedding ceremony heard Elton John -- who was a friend of the late Princess Diana and played at her funeral -- performed three songs.
-The best man, the Duke of Cambridge, acted as compere.

-Rather than a traditional sit-down meal, guests were served canapes featuring langoustines and asparagus and "bowl food" that can be eaten standing up.
-A famously non-traditional, lemon-and-elderflower sponge cake chosen by Harry and Meghan was cut and served.

 'I am proud to be a woman and a feminist'